codevonnie/fourthyearproject/README.md

 This Branch acts as the Middle Man between the Web/Mobile App and the Database.

-Http Rest Requests are sent from the Web/Mobile App to the differnt Routes on ther API.
+Http RESTful Requests are sent from the Web/Mobile App to the differnt Routes on ther API.
 The API then retrieves data from the Database according to the Route and sends it back as a response.

 ## Running The Server
 Below are the following Steps To run the Server Locally: